rendoir/feup-comp/README.md

  - :white_check_mark: Branching variables declaration

+### Intermediate Representations
+To aid in the development of our compiler, the compiler goes through 2 stages of intermediate representation.

+#### High-Level Intermediate Representation
+This representation has the following architecture:

+#### Low-Level Intermediate Representation
+This representation has the following architecture:

+### Code Generation
+Using the above mentioned LLIR, code generation becomes a lot easier, as all instructions from the HIR are now translated into simple <i>load</i> and <i>store</i> instructions.
+No third-party libraries were used.

 ### Optimizations
+Our code uses as a default the <i>while</i> templating, even without the <i>-o</i> flag.

+The following optimizations are made when that flag is activated:

  - :white_check_mark: Constant propagation
    - Works for both local variables and module variables